 - All financial obligations including but not limited to: assessments, late fees, interest, legal and attorney fees, violation fines, fees for work performed and other charges against the unit that have not been paid in full.

 If the Association disapproves the proposed transaction, a notice of disapproval shall be promptly sent in writing to the owner or interest holder upon request.

 If the prospective tenant complies with all approval criteria’s, the Board of Director will issue a certificate of approval.

 After the certificate of approval has been issued, the prospective tenant(s), must appear in front of the administrative officer in order to go through an orientation.

 Condominium: Section 25, Rules & Regulations

-As a condominium unit Owner, can I install antenna or lights in my balconie?
+As a unit Owner, can I install antenna or lights in my balcony?

 No satellite dish may be visible from the exterior of the building.
 No radio station or shortwave operation shall operate from any unit.
 No radio antenna, television antenna or other antenna of any type, serving any particular unit, shall be installed or maintained in the Limited common elements (including balconies), and/or in the Common elements.

 Only seasonal decorative lights, which are visible from outside the building, may be displayed between December 15st and January 10th.
 All such seasonal lights must be UL approved for outdoor use.
 Permanent light fixtures cannot be installed on the ceilings or walls of the balcony.